krokyk/jwt-nodejs-express-tutorial/README.md

 You can close _WSL_ prompt now.
 You will be working exclusively in _VSCode_ from now on.

 Inspect the contents of the project.
-You can ignore the `images` dir (it contains images for this readme) but take a look into the one called `project-evolution`.
+You can ignore the `images` dir (it contains images for this readme) but take a look into the one called `chapter-src`.

 This dir holds files arranged into subdirs which reflect their "evolution" as they are created/changed.
 These subdirs are numbered and each number represents a certain state of the project content.
 The content matches the content you should have in your project root dir if you follow the tutorial.
-The subchapters here are numbered the same way, so after you finish one subchapter, your files should have the same content as those you find under `project-evolution` subdir with the same number.
+The subchapters here are numbered the same way, so after you finish one subchapter, your files should have the same content as those you find under `chapter-src` subdir with the same number.

->**:bulb: TIP:** It's best to compare the contents of the project dir with each of the subdirs in `project-evolution` dir as you go through the tutorial chapters.
+>**:bulb: TIP:** It's best to compare the contents of the project dir with each of the subdirs in `chapter-src` dir as you go through the tutorial chapters.
 You can use any tool that is able to compare the directory contents and easily display changed files and then compare those files to see what the change from that chapter is.
 My tool of choice for that is [Beyond Compare](https://www.scootersoftware.com/)

 # 01 - Initialize the Project